olimorris/VectorCode/docs/neovim.md

 - `bufnr`: buffer number.
 Default: current buffer;
 - `opts`: a table that accepts all options supported by `setup` and the following:
   - `query_cb`: a callback function that takes the buffer number as the only argument and returns the query message.
-Some examples are bundled in the plugin, accessible in `require("vectorcode.utils")` Default:
+This function controls how the retrieval queries are generated.
+If you want to make use of LSP, treesitter or diagnostics to retrieve repository context, this is where you can do it!
+Some examples are bundled in the plugin, accessible in `require("vectorcode.utils")`.
+Default:
     `require("vectorcode.utils").surrounding_lines_cb(-1)`, which queries the full buffer;
   - `events`: a list of events to trigger the query.
 Default:
     `{"BufWritePost", "InsertEnter", "BufReadPost"}`;